Life-saving aid for Palestinians piles up at border as Israel-Hamas war rages on

 Judge says in the verdict that Muhammad Yunus's company Grameen Telecom violated labour laws

-Tonnes of life-saving aid are being sent to Gaza but they are not going through the intended recipients.
+Tonnes of life-saving aid are being sent to Gaza but are not getting to the intended recipients.

-Thousands of humanitarian relief trucks – with the Pakistani, Indonesian and Egyptian flags were recently spotted by Khaleej Times from Al Arish up to the Rafah border.
-There were also trucks from UNICEF, Red Cross and World Health Organisation that are all stranded at the border.
+Khaleej Times recently spotted thousands of humanitarian relief trucks – with the Pakistani, Indonesian and Egyptian flags – from Al Arish up to the Rafah border.
+Trucks from UNICEF, Red Cross and World Health Organisation are stranded at the border.

 Rafah remains the sole crossing point to Palestine.
 Speaking to Khaleej Times, MKR, an Egyptian resident in Rafah City, said: “The UAE’s warehouse, alongside UNRWA’s (United Nations Relief and Works Agency for Palestine Refugees in the Near East), are the only ones in Rafah.
 They are the only ones that get through the border.
 We are sad to see trucks from other nations and organisations waiting months to enter.”